Melissa Riso Bares Cleavage In Sparkly Black Mini Dress

 “Too powerful this woman,” replied another one of the model’s happy fans.

 In her Instagram story, Riso noted that she had an early call yesterday for filming, and she got the glam treatment in hair and makeup before working on the scenes.
 In the project, Riso is working with actor Sean Kanan.
-At one point, the actress also ran lines with her scene partner Philip Breunn.
+At one point, the actress also ran lines with her scene partner, Philip Breunn.
 They joked about improving the scene when they went on set.

 Riso also recently shared an interview with Maximo TV from the red carpet at the Teatro LA event.
 Host Michael Sartain interviewed the model and entrepreneur.
 Sartain proclaimed Riso “one of the most beautiful women in the entire world” during his introduction.
 In the spot, Riso discussed her men’s haircare line, and she explained that her pomade, which she created two years ago, is healthy for hair.
 The host also agreed that it smelled good.
 The actress let everybody know that the styling product is available on Amazon, her website, and at her salon on Sunset Boulevard called Salon Republic & Dry Bar.